 “Nonsense!” the mathematician replies.
-“It would be far simpler to pour the water out and replace the empty . . . → Read More: Math in the Movies: Superman II
+“It would be far simpler to pour the water out and replace the empty kettle on . . . → Read More: Math in the Movies: Superman II

 Ah, 1993.
 Andrew Wiles was on the verge of proving Fermat’s Last Theorem.
 Late night talk show hosts poked fun at our President’s love of McDonald’s.
 And on June 11th, a little film known as Jurassic Park released to audiences throughout the country.